MineshS/sample-opal-tools-minesh/typescript/greeting/README.md

 # Sample TypeScript Tools Service

 This is a sample tools service for Opal using the TypeScript SDK.
-It provides seven powerful tools:
+It provides eight powerful tools:

 1. **Greeting Tool**: Greets a person in a random language (English, Spanish, or French)
 2. **Today's Date Tool**: Returns today's date in the specified format